apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 #### Predefined type-safe Span Attributes

 The tracing API provides a way to declare and re-use well known span attributes in a type-safe way.
-Many of those are defined in `swift-distributed-tracing-extras`, and allow e.g. for setting HTTP values like this:
+Many of those are defined in [swift-otel/swift-otel-semantic-conventions](https://github.com/swift-otel/swift-otel-semantic-conventions), and allow e.g. for setting HTTP values like this:

-For example, you can include the `TracingOpenTelemetrySemanticConventions` into your project like this:
+For example, you can include the `OTelSemanticConventions` library into your project like this:

 ```swift
 import PackageDescription